 This guidance is intended to support:

-• government schools to report to relevant areas within the department (this may include the principal of the school, the regional office, the Employee Conduct Branch and the Incident Support and Operations Centre)
+- government schools to report to relevant areas within the department (this may include the principal of the school, the regional office, the Conduct and Integrity Division and the Incident Support and Operations Centre)

-• Catholic schools to contact their Diocesan education office
+- Catholic schools to contact their Victorian Catholic Education Office

 Documenting your actions